Building A New Model For Farming, Living & Community

 Here, the land isn’t a backdrop—it’s part of daily life.

-Each resident farm is a thoughtfully planned micro-homestead, supported by shared infrastructure like The Barn, greenhouses, orchards, tools, compost systems, and mentorship.
+Each resident farm will be a thoughtfully planned micro-homestead, supported by shared infrastructure like The Barn, greenhouses, orchards, tools, compost systems, and mentorship.

 Here, the land isn’t a backdrop—it’s part of daily life.

-Each resident farm is a thoughtfully planned micro-homestead, supported by shared infrastructure like The Barn, greenhouses, orchards, tools, compost systems, and mentorship.
+Each resident farm will be a thoughtfully planned micro-homestead, supported by shared infrastructure like The Barn, greenhouses, orchards, tools, compost systems, and mentorship.

 Families grow what fits their lives—vegetables, fruit trees, flowers—at their own pace and in their own way, supported by a community designed to make small-farm living attainable, sustainable, and deeply rewarding.

-Copyright © 2026 PROJECT FARMLAND - NEW - All Rights Reserved.
+Copyright © 2026 PROJECT FARMLAND - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.